lehkost/lehkost.github.io/publications.md

     Jannidis (ed.): Digitale Literaturwissenschaft (Contributions to the DFG Symposium at Villa Vigoni, 9--13 October 2017).
 Stuttgart:
     Metzler. (forthcoming 2021)
+-   Daniil Skorinkin, Anastasia Khorosheva, Frank Fischer:
+    **How to Get 90,000 Readers Interested in Digital Humanities: Experiences with »Systemnyj Blok«.**
+    In: EADH2021: »Interdisciplinary Perspectives on Data«.
+    21--25 September 2021.
+Siberian Federal University, Krasnoyarsk.
+-   Margarita Berseneva, Aleksandr Dyuldenko, Frank Fischer, Anna Oskina:
+    **Parents and Children in Russian Drama: Research Scenarios Based on the Annotation of Kinship and Social Relations.**
+    In: EADH2021: »Interdisciplinary Perspectives on Data«.
+    21--25 September 2021.
+Siberian Federal University, Krasnoyarsk.

 #### 2021